umermansoor/autoscan/README.md

 ### Accuracy Levels

-`low`, `medium`, and `high` are supported.
+`low` and `high` are supported.
 Higher accuracy processes pages sequentially.
-When using `high`, the entire previous page is sent back to the model for context, which increases token usage (cost) and runtime.
+When using `high`, the entire previous page is returned to the model so it can rewrite the prior page together with the current one.
+This improves consistency but increases token usage (cost) and runtime.

 ### Programmatic Example